En Nahud

 En Nahud (النهود) is a town in the desert of central Sudan.
-It is located within the state of West Kordofan.
+It is located within the En Nuhud District in the state of West Kordofan.

 History

 In 2021, the Darsaya gold mine in the town collapsed, leading to the deaths of at least 38 people.

 During the Sudanese civil war (2023–present), the town was taken by the Rapid Support Forces on 1 May 2025.